saptarshibasu/aws-study/README.md

   * Take a snapshot
   * Restore volume from the snapshot in a different AZ
 * High wait time of SSD can be resolved by provisioning more IOPS in io1
+* You can stripe multiple volumes together to achieve up to 75,000 IOPS or 1,750 MiB/s when attached to larger EC2 instances.
+However, performance for st1 and sc1 scales linearly with volume size so there may not be as much of a benefit to stripe these volumes together

 ![Snapshot Deletion](snapshot_1b.png)